PrairieLearn/PrairieLearn/docs/assessment.md

 groupB,four@example.com
 ```

-2. Automatically assigning students, either to fill out existing groups or to make entirely new ones.

-3. Copying the group assignments from another assessment.

-A copy of the current group assignments can be saved from the "Downloads" tab, under `<assessment>_group_configs.csv`
+The assessment's "Downloads" tab has a `<assessment>_group_configs.csv` file that contains the current group assignments.
+This can be used to copy group assignments from one assessment to another.

+Alternatively, the "Auto" button can be used to automatically assign students to groups based on a desired minimum/maximum group size.

-### Student options for groupWork
+### Student options for group work

 ![Student perspective for joining a group](groupwork_student_perspective_join.png)